greg-raven/Department-21/_drafts/funnies.md

 * Trades in his Whiskas for prune-flavored Whippasnappas.

 * "You call this catnip?
-Hell, I remember back in the '90s, I once scored some Meowie Wowie that would knock your friggin' claws off…"
+Hell, I remember back in the '90s, I once scored some Meowie Wowie that would knock your friggin' claws off..."

 * Instead of shredding your drapes, she sub-contracts the job.